 To offset this problem, many doctors encourage people to monitor blood pressure on their own.
 Home monitoring is especially useful for people with white-coat hypertension or labile hypertension, as well as to track responses to exercise, medications, or changes in treatment.
 It gives a more accurate idea of your blood pressure.
 It can help fine-tune the strategy for keeping your blood pressure in check.
 And it just might make you more invested in controlling a problem that has no symptoms until it spawns a heart attack or stroke or leads to heart or kidney failure.

-Before you use your home monitor the first time, check your machine against the one in your doctor's office.
-When you first start to check your blood pressure at home, measure it early in the morning, before you have taken your blood pressure pills, and again in the evening, every day for a week.
-After that, follow the plan your doctor recommends.
-And don't panic if one reading is high.
+When you first start to check your blood pressure at home, measure it early in the morning and again in the evening, every day for a week.
+If most of the readings fall into the goal numbers recommended by your doctor, you can check your blood pressure two or three times per week.
+Don't panic if one reading is high.
 Keep in mind that your blood pressure changes constantly throughout the day.

 Many blood pressure meters store a week's worth of readings, or more.
 If yours doesn't, keep a record so you can show your doctor.
 There are some apps that will do this for you.
 Some even take the readings directly from the monitor, so that you don't need to write them down.